Maharaja Nandakumar: Forgery conviction

 After 1765 Nandakumar fell out of favour with the British.
 In 1772 his old enemy Warren Hastings returned to Bengal and reluctantly turned to Nandakumar for evidence to support the dismissal of the deputy nawab Muhammad Reza Khan.
 This limited cooperation between the two was short-lived, however, and Nandakumar felt slighted by Hastings.
 Nandakumar saw an opportunity to advance his interests in the conflict between Hastings and the newly appointed British councillors.
 In order to assist the councillors in removing Hastings, Nandakumar accused the governor-general of accepting presents worth about £40,000 from the nawabs, among other allegations.
 He alleged as well that Hastings had sold offices and bribed him with more than one-third of a million rupees.
 Hastings declined to respond to the charges at the time, although years later he admitted that he had accepted over £15,000 in "customary allowances given to the governor visiting the nawab".
 According to P. J. Marshall, it is likely that Hastings had accepted other "customary emoluments" as well, but the rest of Nandakumar's allegations cannot be proved.

 During the proceedings resulting from Nandakumar's allegations, an accusation of forgery going back to 1769 was brought against him.
-The prosecution against Nandakumar was advanced by his Indian enemies, who were encouraged by one of Hastings's closest friends, although there is no evidence that they were in direct contact with Hastings himself.
+The prosecution against Nandakumar was advanced by his Indian Bengali enemies, who were encouraged by one of Hastings's closest friends, although there is no evidence that they were in direct contact with Hastings himself.
 The case was presided over by Elijah Impey, the first Chief Justice of Supreme Court in Calcutta, who was an old friend of Hastings since their school years.
 Nandakumar was sentenced to death under the British statute that made forgery a capital crime.
 He wrote the following in his last petition: "They put me to death out of Enmity and Partiality to the Gentlemen who have betrayed their Trust".
 He was hanged at Cooly Bazaar, Calcutta, to the north of present-day Vidyasagar Setu, on 5 August 1775.
 He was survived by his wife, the Rani Kshemankari, a son, and two daughters.

 Nandakumar's execution has frequently been characterised as a case of judicial murder.
-While it is generally accepted that Nandakumar had technically committed forgery, it was not clear that the British statute on forgery applied in India.
-Elijah Impey later justified his decision to refuse reprieve, stating that this would have undermined the authority of the court because the evidence of wrongdoing was so obvious.
+Elijah Impey later justified his decision to refuse reprieve, stating that this would have undermined the authority of the court because the evidence of wrongdoing was not so obvious.
 In his own time and since, Hastings has been accused of advancing Nandakumar's prosecution and possibly influencing the verdict.
 He strongly denied these accusations.
 According to Marshall, the independence of the judges in the case "seems in retrospect to be beyond question", but the execution of Nandakumar was clearly beneficial for Hastings since it stemmed the tide of accusations against him.
 In 1788 an unsuccessful attempt was made in the House of Commons to impeach Impey for his decision in Nandakumar's trial.